BasAmmerlaan/ol3-epsg28992/README.md

 # ol3-epsg28992

 Adds support for the EPSG:28992 / RD New projection to Openlayers 3.
+This plugin works for all versions of Openlayers 3.

 ## Usage